urbanairship/ruby-library/docs/automations.rst

 Validate Automation
 -------------------

-This endpoint is a lot like the create automation endpoint, the basic set up is the samme, only difference here is the method selected.
+This endpoint is a lot like the create automation endpoint, the basic set up is the same, only difference here is the method selected.

 .. code-block:: ruby